Addgene

 Addgene is a non-profit plasmid repository.
-Addgene facilitates the exchange of genetic material between laboratories by offering plasmids and their associated cloning data to not-for-profit laboratories around the world.
-Addgene provides a free online database of plasmid cloning information and references, including lists of commonly used vector backbones, popular lentiviral plasmids and molecular cloning protocols.
+Addgene facilitates the exchange of genetic material between laboratories by offering plasmids and their associated cloning data to non-profit and academic laboratories around the world.
+Addgene provides a free online database of plasmid cloning information and references, including lists of commonly used vector backbones, popular lentiviral plasmids, and molecular cloning protocols.

 History

-Addgene was founded in 2004, by Melina Fan, Kenneth Fan and Benjie Chen.
+Addgene was founded in 2004 by Melina Fan, Kenneth Fan, and Benjie Chen.
+The repository was founded in recognition of the need for a service to support access to and sharing of DNA-based research materials among the scientific community.

 Operations

 Addgene's headquarters are located in Watertown, Massachusetts.

-Addgene accepts plasmids from researchers for distribution and archival.
-Addgene obtains revenues and licensing fees using the free depository for commercial sale, and is selective at will in selling acquired depository plasmids to 501 (c) 3 nonprofit organizations at the industrial price for profit gains for its putative non-profit operation.
+Addgene accepts plasmids from researchers, then archives and distributes them on request.

 The organization covers the operating costs of maintaining and improving the collection by charging a nominal fee to scientists requesting plasmids.